-Custom events are available to External Threats customers.
-Their purpose is provide a flexible way to track any pieces of information that don't fit into a standard RiskIQ event-type, but which have relevance to the customer's External Threat Management program.
+Custom events are available to External Threats as well as Executive Guardian or Tailored Intelligence customers, depending on the use case.
+Their purpose is provide a flexible way to track any pieces of information that don't fit into an event-type natively detected by RiskIQ, but which have relevance to the customer's Attack Surface Management program.

-Common uses include tracking phone numbers, email addresses, and integrating data and alerts from other applications into the RiskIQ platform, for example dark web monitoring tools.
+Common uses include tracking phone numbers, email addresses, and integrating data and alerts from other applications into the RiskIQ platform, for example threat intelligence platforms or dark web monitoring tools.
 See Deep and Dark Web Integration for more information of this specific application.

 For a general introduction to events and other parts of the RiskIQ system, please see RiskIQ Platform Architecture.

 - How to read and interpret the information presented in a Custom event (field definitions)

 - Suggested best practices for Custom event management, including user workflow and tagging

 - How it works: Custom Threats detection and system overview

 Example: a custom event with sample text for demonstration purposes.

 Reading Custom Events - Field Definitions